Oil edges lower after rise in U.S. gasoline stocks

-LONDON (Reuters) - Oil edged lower Wednesday unable to shake off the downbeat mood of the last two days in response to a sharp rise in U.S. stockpiles of products like gasoline, pointing to weak demand during the summer driving season in the United States.
+LONDON (Reuters) - Oil edged lower on Thursday, unable to shake off the downbeat mood of the last two days in response to a sharp rise in U.S. stockpiles of products such as gasoline, pointing to weak demand during the summer driving season in the United States.

 Brent crude LCOc1 futures were down 10 cents at $63.56 a barrel by 0840 GMT.
 They fell 1% on Wednesday, and 3% on Tuesday.